Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

-The Exhibitions Department Head will speak with you detailing any major concerns with regards to your display, merchandise or conduct.
-You will be given examples, conditions and a time frame with which you must comply.
+The Exhibitions Department Head will speak with you detailing any major concerns with regard to your display, merchandise, or conduct.
+You will be given examples, conditions, and a time frame with which you must comply.
 This may be, but is not limited to, removing all offending material from sight and not displaying it again for the rest of the convention.
-A note of this warning will be made for reference at any other time in the weekend.
+A note of this warning will be made for reference at any other time during the weekend.

 SECOND OFFENSE – Written Warning

-The Exhibitions Department Head will speak with you and present you with a written warning detailing any major concerns with regards to your display, merchandise or conduct.
-You will be given examples, conditions and a time frame with which you must comply.
+The Exhibitions Department Head will speak with you and present you with a written warning detailing any major concerns with regard to your display, merchandise, or conduct.
+You will be given examples, conditions, and a time frame with which you must comply.
 This may be, but is not limited to, removing all offending material from sight and not displaying it again for the rest of the convention.